 The tag data that can be read and written multiple times is relatively large, and generally can store all product information without the support of the backup database.
 This type of tag is more expensive and larger in size than a one-time programmable tag.

 For manufacturers, the least they want to see is that the reading of RFID data delays the speed of production.
-UHF tags have a long read range and are generally suitable for use on containers or pallets; HF has a short reading distance and is suitable for fixed locations such as shelves.
+UHF tags have a long read range and are generally suitable for use on boxes or pallets; HF has a short reading distance and is suitable for fixed locations such as shelves.

 Another factor to consider when using RFID tags is the material of the goods.
 This is especially true for products that are often in contact with water during use, or where the label is metal.
-In the former case, the label must be waterproof and HF-based; since the longer wavelengths of the HF system are not easily squirmed, high-frequency RF signals are more likely to penetrate water or other liquids.
+In the former case, the label must be waterproof and HF-based; since the longer wavelengths of the HF system are not easily smothered, high-frequency RF signals are more likely to penetrate water or other liquids.
 HF labels have been tested on textiles and clothing for many years and have been shown to resist large changes in liquid, pressure and temperature range.

 When the label is attached to a metal surface, it also affects the RFID system.
 The RF signal cannot pass through the metal, so when the metal material is close to the HF antenna or the UHF tag and the reader, the read/write distance of the RFID system is greatly affected.
 Another adverse effect is absorption: metals can absorb RF signals, which also affect HF and UHF tags to varying degrees.